 3. Hormone Treatments

 The brain releases several hormones that enable us to function properly.
 When children reach the age of puberty, gonadotropin hormone or GnRH is released.
 This triggers many changes, physical and emotional, that a child goes through during puberty.
-In some cases, the body does not produce these pubertal hormones, which spur growth.
-In such situations, treatment to restore the balance of hormones in the body may be recommended.
+In some cases, the body does not produce the pubertal hormones needed for a growth spurt.
+In such situations, treatment to restore the hormonal balance in the body may be recommended.

 4. Have Patience, Have Fun

 There is no treatment for constitutional delay of puberty.
+Unless and until there is a pathological condition, it is best to wait for natural onset of puberty.
 The only way to deal with the issue is to accept the fact and focus on maintaining optimal health to hit puberty soon.
 Have patience and let the body grow at its own pace.
 Most of the teens panic as all their friends begin having the symptoms of puberty.

 When the child does not hit the puberty for the more than 18 to 20 months after he reaches the designated age, he needs to visit a pediatric endocrinologist.